 Pier 21 played another key role during the Second World War, providing a lifeline of supplies and personnel.

 In 1971, Pier 21 ceased operating as one of Canada's major immigration terminals due to the decline in the number of immigrants arriving by sea.
-However, its history would live on through the vision and dedication of the Pier 21 Society.
+However, its legacy would live on.